 Home improvement registration

-The third main type of contractor license applies to all home improvement projects that are more than $7,500 but are still below the residential license threshold of $75,000.
+Home improvement registration is a type of contractor license that applies to all home improvement projects valued over $7,500 but below the residential license threshold of $75,000.
 One type of work that this license doesn’t cover however, is swimming pools.
 Those types of installations or improvements are covered under a specialty trade license.

 Business registration information

 The first portion of the application requires all of your registered business information.
-If you skipped step 1, stop.
-Go get registered with the Secretary of State.
-Once you do so, you’ll have your business registration certificate that has all the information needed to fill out this portion of the application.
-Along with filing out this section, the partnership agreement, articles of organization, or any other business registration documents should be sent with the application also.
+Along with filing out this section, the partnership agreement, articles of organization, or any other business registration documents should be sent with the application.

 Qualifying party information

-In this section, requires all the relevant information of the qualifying party.
-This includes all the basic stuff like; name, address, birthday, social security number, email address, and so on.
-In this section you will also be required to list all the classifications that are being applied for.
+This section requires all the relevant information of the qualifying party.
+This includes all the basic stuff like name, address, birthday, social security number, email address, and so on.
+In this section you will also be required to list all the classifications that you are applying for.

 The last part of this section requires your initials next to each statement.
 This is the “Qualifying Party Affidavit,” which basically sets out that all the information provided is true, you understand the rules and regulations, and will keep all your information up to date.
-Also, don’t forget to have this notarized.
+Don’t forget to have this affidavit notarized.

 Financial statement affidavit